IBM-Cloud/DevOps-Services-Docs/docs/integrations/saucelabs_auto/index.md

 4. Enter the user name for your Sauce Labs account.
 You can [locate your user name in the welcome message at the top of your Sauce Labs account page](https://saucelabs.com/account).

 5. Configure a test Sauce Labs job.
+Select the **Add a Sauce Labs test job in my Build & Deploy pipeline** check box to automatically configure a test Sauce Labs job.
+Otherwise, on the project's Overview page, click **BUILD & DEPLOY**, and then navigate to the Build & Deploy Pipeline page to add jobs to a specific stage.
 You can run, build, and deploy test Sauce Labs jobs to Bluemix.
-Use either of the following methods to configure the test job:

-   a.
-Select the **Add a Sauce Labs test job in my Build & Deploy pipeline** check box to automatically configure a test Sauce Labs job.
-   b.
-On the project's Overview page, click **BUILD & DEPLOY**, and then navigate to the Build & Deploy Pipeline page to add jobs to a specific stage.

 6. Click **SAVE**.